Axel-Bravo/19_kaggle_Histopathologic-Cancer-Detection/Experimental_diary.md

 ## Model 02
-The assumption made in order to improve the network is to increase the __data augmentation__ procedure.
+__More Data__: the assumption made in order to improve the network is to increase the __data augmentation__ procedure.
 This will be done by a usage of more training data than the provided, that means using the _data augmentator_ to generate more images than the original number.

 ### Results:
 Results show worst results, thus a further understanting of the __augmentator__ working way is recommended.